2025 World Snooker Championship

 The 2025 World Snooker Championship (officially the 2025 Halo World Snooker Championship) was a professional snooker tournament that took place from 19 April to 5 May 2025 at the Crucible Theatre in Sheffield, England, the 49th consecutive year that the World Snooker Championship was staged at the venue.
-Organised by the World Snooker Tour and sponsored for the first time by technology company Halo Service Solutions, the tournament was the 18th and final ranking event of the 202425 season.
+Organised by the World Snooker Tour, the tournament was the 18th and final ranking event of the 2024–25 season.
 It was broadcast domestically by BBC Sport, in Europe by Eurosport, and elsewhere in the world by WST Play and other broadcasters.
 The winner received £500,000 from a total prize fund of £2,395,000.

 The top 16 players from the snooker world rankings—as they stood after the 2025 Tour Championship—were seeded through to the main stage at the Crucible.
-They were joined by the 16 successful players from the qualifying rounds, which took place from 7 to 16 April at the English Institute of Sport in Sheffield, featuring 128 professional and invited amateur competitors.
-A record number of players from China—four seeds and six qualifiers, making ten in total—reached the main stage of the tournament.
+They were joined by the 16 successful players from the qualifying rounds, which took place from 7 to 16 April at the English Institute of Sport in Sheffield, featuring 128 players who were either professionals ranked outside the top 16 or invited amateurs.
+A then-record number of players from China—four seeds and six qualifiers, making ten in total—reached the main stage of the tournament.
 Crucible debutants at the event were Lei Peifan, Zak Surety, and Daniel Wells.
 Veteran players Dominic Dale and Joe Perry, who had both played on the professional tour since 1992, retired after their qualifying defeats.